trevonerd/banana-logger/README.md

   <img src="./banana-logo.webp" alt="Banana Logger" width="300"/>
 </p>

 Banana (Logger) is a fun and advanced TypeScript logger with formatting, callback, timing, and highlighting capabilities.
+Every log message includes at least one banana and caller file and line for easier debugging.
 Inspired by the simplicity of logging but with a twist of humor, Banana Logger ensures your logging experience is both efficient and enjoyable.

 ## Features
-- **Formatted Logging**: Customizable log messages with tags, details, metadata, and highlights.
+- **Formatted Logging**: Customizable log messages with tags, details, metadata, highlights, and bananas.
 - **Callbacks**: Define custom log handlers to extend functionality.
 - **Timing**: Measure and log the duration of operations.
 - **Group Logging**: Organize logs into groups for better readability.